dessa-oss/atlas/examples/example_configs/README.md

 This variable is used to tell the `run.sh` that there is no internet.
 This ensures that pip will not waste time trying to download packages when it can't.

 Allowed values for `offline_mode` are `OFFLINE`.
-Leaving it unset will let pip access the internet as necessary in order to download python packages.
 Setting any other value is the same as leaving it unset.
+If unset, the `run.sh` will check for internet access before performing a `pip install`.
+If this check fails, the `run.sh` will set `offline_mode` to `OFFLINE`.
+If it succeeds, pip will be allowed to access the internet as necessary in order to download any python packages specified in your `requirements.txt`.

 ### example run_script_environment